xavidelamo/mgci-docs/docs/source/annex1.rst

 	|dem_usgs1|

+	The boundaries and names shown, and the designations used on this map do not imply official endorsement or acceptance by the United Nations.

 	- Double click on the map to draw a boundary, you can add as many points as you wish to draw a custom shape.

 	- However, it is easiest to simply zoom into your area of interest and select the ‘Use Map’ button which is in the ‘KML/Shapefile Upload’ tab of ‘1.
 Enter Search Criteria’.
 When you then zoom out, the AOI should now be shown on your map.

 	|dem_usgs2|

+	The boundaries and names shown, and the designations used on this map do not imply official endorsement or acceptance by the United Nations.

 	-  Using the map extent to select an area of interest.